-As the internet and computer systems play increasingly vital roles in modern society, they have become the targets of cybercriminals.
+As the Internet, communication networks and computer systems play increasingly vital roles in performing our daily tasks, they have become the targets of cybercriminals.
 Therefore, we need to find the best ways possible to ensure the safety of our network and systems.
-User authentication, data encryption, and firewall were initially used, but they are proved to be insufficient; due to their limitations, Intrusion Detection Systems (IDSs) are nowadays been utilized to monitor intrusion on a computer and network security.
-The IDSs use specific analytical techniques to detect attacks, identify their sources, and alert network administrators.
+Initially, the first line of defense (i.e. firewall), user authentication, and data encryption are used, but they were proven insufficient.
+Due to their limitations, Intrusion Detection Systems (IDSs) are nowadays being utilized to monitor any intrusions of computers and networks.
+IDSs use specific analytical techniques to detect attacks, identify their sources, and alert network administrators.

+Anomaly and Signature based detection are the two major approaches used by IDSs.
 The signature-based detection approach has dominated IDSs use in practice.
-However, the continual advent of new types of intrusion attacks, and the failure of the approach to detect those novel attacks made the signature-based IDS approach unreliable and thus, anomaly-based IDS become an area of interest for cybersecurity researchers.
-In quest of developing more reliable and efficient IDSs, ML techniques are generally used.
-The ML techniques need to learn from experience, a dataset in this case, to be able to correctly detect network intrusion.
-However, the advent of larger IDS datasets has increased the computational time needed to develop an IDSs model, as well as decreased their performance [1].
-To overcome such issues, data preprocessing techniques such as feature selection and normalization are utilized by many researchers.
-Feature selection has been widely used in selecting relevant features for building robust IDSs models and has been influential on both efficiency and performance of IDS models [2], [3].
-Furthermore, the use of normalization in handling IDS dataset features with large value range has proven to be very influential on the implementation of IDS models, reduce learning time and improving IDS model performance [4], [5].
+However, the continual advent of new types of intrusion attacks, and the failure of the approach to detect those novel attacks made the signature-based IDS approach less reliable, and thus, anomaly-based IDS is becoming an area of interest for cybersecurity researchers [1].
+In the quest for developing more reliable and efficient IDSs, ML techniques are generally used.
+The ML techniques require learning from experience, a dataset, in this case, to be able to correctly detect an intrusion.
+However, the advent of larger IDS datasets is increasing the computational complexity of developing ML-based IDS models, in addition to decreasing their performance.
+To overcome such issues, data preprocessing techniques such as feature selection and normalization are utilized by many researchers [2].
+Feature selection is being widely used in selecting relevant features for building robust IDSs models and is influential on both efficiency and performance of IDS models [3].
+Furthermore, the use of normalization in handling IDS dataset features with large value ranges has proven to be very influential on the implementation of IDS models, reducing learning time and improving IDS model performance [4], [5].

-While most of the existing IDS studies aimed at utilizing either normalization or feature selection or both on a few IDS datasets using a few machine learning algorithms, very few in-depth studies are performed on the effects of those two preprocessing techniques.
-Furthermore, a generalized conclusion on the positive effect of feature selection and/or normalization on the IDS models are normally reported in many shallow studies.
-However, this may not always be true because the performance of an IDS model is subject to not only feature selection and normalization but also dataset and machine learning algorithm used, which most of the existing studies give little emphasis on.
-Thus, IDS models must be developed using various ML algorithms and many IDS datasets to enable fair comparison and more holistic understandings on the implication of feature selection and normalization in IDS modeling.
+While most of the existing IDS studies aimed at utilizing either normalization or feature selection or both on IDS datasets using machine learning algorithms, very few in-depth studies were performed on the effects of those two preprocessing techniques.
+Furthermore, generalized conclusions on the positive effects of feature selection and/or normalization on the IDS models were typically reported in many shallow studies.
+However, this may not always be true because the performance of an IDS model is subject to not only feature selection and normalization but also the dataset and machine learning algorithms used, which most of the existing studies give little emphasis on.
+Thus, IDS models should be developed using various ML algorithms and more IDS datasets to enable fair comparison and a holistic understanding of the implication of feature selection and normalization in IDS modeling.
 Hence, this work aimed at addressing this gap.